wf-TRs/TRMotifAnnotator/README.md

 ## Overview

-TRMotifAnnotator is a command-line tool designed for the identification and annotation of tandem repeat (TR) motifs within disease-associated loci.
+TRMotifAnnotator is a command-line tool designed for the identification and annotation of motifs in tandem repeats.
 The tool detects both **canonical** and **non-canonical** repeat motifs, including those resulting from **substitutions** or **insertion/deletion (indel) events**.
 The output includes a **TSV file** with detailed annotations of repeat genotypes and motif structures, along with a **sequence composition plot** highlighting canonical and non-canonical motifs.

 ## Features